In this article...

 The purpose of this article is to educate small business owners regarding the two types of corporate entities that are particularly preferable for small businesses: the Limited Liability Company (LLC) and the Corporation.

-Incorporating a business is important for two primary reasons: (1) to protect personal assets from business creditors; and (2) to obtain favorable tax treatment for all business income.
+Incorporating a business is essential for two primary reasons: (1) to protect personal assets from business creditors; and (2) to obtain favorable tax treatment for all business income.
 For more on this, please read our previous article: Why Incorporate Your Business?

 The Bottom Line

 Your choice of legal form for your company will depend upon your goals and your individual circumstances.
-However, the corporation tends to be the preferable corporate form in Illinois, simply because of the cost savings on filing fees.
-Yes, you will have to jump through a few extra hoops, but these additional corporate formalities will typically be handled by your attorney and the attorney fees for this work should be minimal.
+However, the corporation tends to be the preferable corporate form in Illinois simply because of the cost savings on filing fees.
+Yes, you will have to jump through a few extra hoops, but these additional corporate formalities will typically be handled by your attorney, and the attorney fees for this work should be minimal.
 At least in our practice, even when you account for additional attorney fees for a corporation’s corporate formalities, the corporation tends to be the more cost-effective option for small business owners.

 The purpose of a consultation is to determine whether our firm is a good fit for your legal needs.
 Although we often discuss expected results and costs, our attorneys do not give legal advice unless and until you choose to retain us.
 Although most consultations are complimentary, some may carry a charge depending on the type of matter and meeting location.